State Street SPDR Portfolio Intermediate Term Corporate Bond ETF

 SPIB

-SPIB is an exchange-traded fund that tracks an index of investment-grade corporate bonds.
+SPIB is an exchange-traded fund (ETF) that tracks an index of intermediate-term investment-grade corporate bonds.

-It provides investors with exposure to a diversified portfolio of medium-term, high-quality debt from U.S. companies, offering a balance of yield and relative safety compared to lower-rated bonds.
+It provides investors with diversified exposure to a core segment of the fixed income market, offering a balance of yield and credit quality.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily